potassco/fastlane/doc/content/guide.rst

     lns = LNS(["examples/golf_demo.lp"], cl_config)
     lns.main()

-You should see 2000 LNS steps, during which the optimization value is reduced from initially 5 to 2.
+You should see 2000 LNS steps, during which the optimization value is reduced relatively quickly from initially 5 to 2.
 The iterations are marked every 50 steps to be able to tell the current state of the search.
-We can see the that, the number of steps required to find better solutions increases the closer we get to the optimal solution (in this case 0, found at step 10244).
+We can see the that, while first improvements come quickly the number of steps required to find the best solutions (cost 0) can not be found in the first 2000 steps (found at step 2518).
 Feel free to play around with different seeds and or relax rates to see how that effects the search.

-An alternative approach is to "guide" the search by using constraints.
-In this approach the value of the previous best solution is directly integrated into the solving process, by enforcing a better solution via constraints.
+An alternative approach is to "guide" the search by enforcing a strictly better solution by the solver.
 While in the classic approach the solutions are either "worse/equal" or "better", in this approach the solutions are either "unsatisfiable" or "better".
-This usage of constraints leads to signiﬁcantly fewer steps but increases the solve time for each step.
+This leads to signiﬁcantly fewer steps but increases the solve time for each step.
 Lets try it out.

 .. code-block:: python